Chapter 609 — Criminal Code

 Forfeiture of Property Associated With Designated Offenses

-Property associated with certain serious crimes beyond drug offenses can also be seized and forfeited.
-This includes …
+Property associated with certain serious "designated" offenses beyond drug crimes can be seized and forfeited, including …

 609.5313